listenToRipley/Typescript/CLASSES/README.md

 ## TS Notes

 These two key words are only used in TS.
-Will not show in a JS file - will be ignored when it goes to compile. public - only in TS.
-Everything defaults to public in a class. private - Making variables only accessible within the class.
+Will not show in a JS file - will be ignored when it goes to compile.
+`public` - only in TS.
+Everything defaults to public in a class.
+`private` - Making variables only accessible within the class.
 Not the same thing as a # or _ in front of the variable like JS.
   Needs to be es2015 or higher.

+`get` - if no `set` is provided, will default the method as readonly.
+`set` - do not annotate with value, will causes an error since this should always be void.